 In Cossacks: European Wars, several kinds of units armed with firearms are completely incapable of defending themselves in close combat, and will simply retreat in face of such an attack.
 This is particularly ridiculous in the case of the Russian unit called a strelets, which carries a large poleaxe (as is historical, and these poleaxes were of course used in close combat) which is solely used to rest their arquebuses on!

-Also, in the second game, most units armed with guided missiles can't attack infantry.
-The in-universe explanation is that individual soldiers are too small for missile tracking to work.
+In Ground Control 2, helicopter-type units will just own armoured vehicles, such as tanks, with impunity because the tanks have no defense from aircraft.
+Most units armed with guided missiles can't attack infantry; the in-universe explanation is that individual soldiers are too small for missile tracking to work.

-Most units in Homeworld are this, the worst offenders offenders being the attack bomber (a fighter extremely lethal against warships but useless against fighters and corvettes.
-Most anti-fighter units are fighters or corvettes), the defender (a small fighter with a powerful and fast-firing weapon that will wreak havoc among enemy fighters but is too slow to avoid fire from enemy warships), the defense fighter (a fighter that defends friendly targets by shooting down enemy mass driver rounds with a laser but is otherwise useless), the mine-layer (lays mines to make an area impassable from warships but is useless against fighters), the ion frigate (thanks to its ion cannon has a powerful punch against warships, but can fire only in front of it and is slow turning, and a squadron of bombers will disintegrate it in a single passage), the defense field frigate (a frigate with a magnetic field shield that blocks enemy mass driver fire but does nothing against beam, plasma and missile weapons), the drone frigate (a frigate that houses a group of point-defense drones that will annihilate enemy fighters but does nothing against enemy ships), and the non-combat units (they do only their main function: the salvage corvette salvages ships and data, the collectors collect resources, etc.).
-All other units are overspecialized for one job, but the different load out of weapons allows them to do something else too (the Mothership and carriers serves mainly to build other ships and carry and repair fighters and corvettes but can also work as anti-fighter units, the assault frigate is good at fighting other frigates and fend off corvettes, etc.)
+Most units in Homeworld are this.
+The attack bomber is a fighter extremely lethal against warships but useless against fighters and corvettes; most anti-fighter units are fighters or corvettes.
+The defender is a small fighter with a powerful and fast-firing weapon that will wreak havoc among enemy fighters but is too slow to avoid fire from enemy warships.
+The defense fighter and defense field frigate block enemy mass driver rounds but does nothing against beam, plasma and missile weapons and is otherwise useless.
+The mine-layer lays mines to make an area impassable from warships but is useless against fighters.
+The ion frigate's ion cannon has a powerful punch against warships, but can fire only in front of it and is slow turning, and a squadron of bombers will disintegrate it in a single passage.
+The drone frigate is a frigate that houses a group of point-defense drones that will annihilate enemy fighters but does nothing against enemy ships.
+And all the non-combat units only do their main function: the salvage corvette salvages ships and data, the collectors collect resources, etc. All other units are overspecialized for one job, but the different load out of weapons allows them to do something else too (the Mothership and carriers serves mainly to build other ships and carry and repair fighters and corvettes but can also work as anti-fighter units, the assault frigate is good at fighting other frigates and fend off corvettes, etc.)

 Little Kings Story gives us the Chef.
 He can kill a Cock-a-Doodle in one hit.
 He's useless in almost any other task (well, about as useless as carefree adults), and he's expensive as hell.
 The only reason you'd buy more than one is if your first one got killed.